fraber/openproject-time-tracker/ROADMAP.md

 	  - Re-distribute time across work packages
 	  - Clean up hours of multiple users for team manager
 - Add option to see/edit hours for different users
-- Add a (+) button on each line to allow users to create dups
 - Allow to log/see hours for multiple users?
   Is there a list of users who I may impersonate?
-- Add selector for themes(?)
 - Better handle the case of projects without work packages:(?)
   Currently no WP will appear and the back-end returns an error.
-- Add a (+) button at the end of each grid line to create new entry
 - Bugs:
 	- Hours number field "step" doesn't work when enabled
+- Small features:
+	- Click in empty field -> new entry(?)
+	- Add a (+) button on each line to create dups
+	- Add a (+) button at the end of each grid line to create new entry
+	- Add selector for themes(?)

 # V0.3.0: Release installers for Win, Linux and Mac: Planning